Skip to content

 5. Monitor

-And thus, the cycle repeats.
+And then, the cycle repeats.
 You’ll monitor for additional vulnerabilities (hopefully with the help of a vulnerability management tool) and address the critical ones as quickly as possible.

 Patch management and vulnerability management FAQs